prakakrishna/docker/03-nginx-web-multiple.md

 # Docker Hands-On with Nginx: Multiple Containers

-In this guide, we will set up three Nginx containers running on different ports using Docker.
-We will also cover cleanup steps to remove the containers and images afterward.

-## Step-by-Step Guide

 ### 1. Run Nginx Containers

 We will run three Nginx containers, each serving on different ports.